Azathothas/Stars/README.md

 - [kahing/goofys](https://github.com/kahing/goofys) – a high-performance, POSIX-ish Amazon S3 file system written in Go
 - [karelorigin/limiter](https://github.com/karelorigin/limiter) – A small command-line utility to artificially limit the input rate to STDIN.
 - [kavishgr/getghrel](https://github.com/kavishgr/getghrel) – getghrel(get github release) is a user-friendly command-line tool that fetches and installs the latest release assets from Github for MacOS and Linux (amd64 and arm64 architectures).
 It automatically detects your operating system and architecture, downloads the release, extracts it(if needed), and keep only the binary.
+- [kaytu-io/kaytu](https://github.com/kaytu-io/kaytu) – The Kaytu CLI helps you save on cloud costs by finding the perfect server sizes.
+Kaytu analyzes historical usage and provides tailored recommendations, ensuring you only pay for the resources you need.
 - [keith-turner/ecoji](https://github.com/keith-turner/ecoji) – Encodes (and decodes) data as emojis
 - [keithknott26/datadash](https://github.com/keithknott26/datadash) – Visualize and graph data in the terminal
 - [kevincobain2000/gobrew](https://github.com/kevincobain2000/gobrew) – Go version manager, written in Go.
 Super simple tool to install and manage Go versions.
 Install go without root.
 Gobrew doesn't require shell rehash.